33 Best Cold Email Tools for Agencies & Brands in 2026 (Full Comparison Guide)

 14) Klenty

-Cons: Per-seat costs; governance depth for agencies is limited.
+Cons: Per-seat costs; governance depth for agencies is limited; AI features locked to higher tiers.

 Deliverability controls: Standard caps and warmup; verify suppression and bounce handling.